mazaherisasan-eng/psobysasan/README.md

    [bestPos, bestVal] = pso_optimize(myObjective, dimension, bounds, opts);
    ```

+Commonly tuned options include `swarmSize`, `cognitiveCoeff`, `socialCoeff`,
+`inertiaWeight`, and `tolerance`.
+For expensive objective functions that can
+operate on many particles at once, set `vectorizedObjective` to `true` and
+implement your objective to accept an `N`-by-`DIM` matrix of particles and
+return an `N`-by-1 vector of objective values to reduce function call
-Feel free to adjust the coefficients and tolerances in the options structure to
+overheads.
+Adjust the coefficients and tolerances in the options structure to
 match your specific optimization problem.